 Details - Recipient to complete

 Name of Recipient

 Position Title

 Name of Donor

 Donor Address (Agency/Organisation) Note: If the donor is anonymous the gift, benefit or hospitality must be declined.

-Relationship of Donor to recipient (eg permit applicant, consultant, business owner)
+Relationship of Donor recipient (e.g. permit applicant, consultant, business owner) to

 Description of gift, benefit or hospitality

-Reason for gift, benefit or hospitality
+Reason for gift, benefit hospitality t or

-Estimated Value \$ Date Receive or Offere
+Estimated Value \$ Date Received of Offered or

 Donor Acknowledged?
-Yes 🗆 No 🗆
+Yes \square No \square

 Details of the gift, benefit or hospitality being declined or returned to the donor:

 To my knowledge the donor is not currently subject to any tender, permit application processes or matters under consideration, for which this gift may be perceived as exercising a beneficial interest over any Councillor or member of Council staff, including myself.

-Recipient Signature Date:
+Recipient Signature Date